 Again it depends on the stage and maturity of your product, plus on the answers you are searching for.
 Some audits are better to be conducted on smaller isolated parts of your project.
 Others perform better when used to examine the designs holistically.
 Each type will provide a report presented from a slightly different angle.

 Expert Review might be considered the simplest form of a UX audit.
-It’s a less established form of inspection based on many factors – heuristics, platform guidelines & UX patterns.
-The main goal is to indicate possible usability issues & strengths in the fields of UX & UI and fix them quickly.
+It’s a less established form of inspection based on many factors – usability heuristics, platform guidelines & UX patterns.
+The main goal is to indicate possible usability issues & strengths in the fields of UX & UI design and fix them quickly.
 Outcomes may slightly differ in predicted issues and focus depending on the reviewer.
 As a result of an Expert Review, you can expect:

 - detailed reports – with all our findings, broken down by severity rating